 Thus, there is a strong argument for raising gas taxes now to fund the HTF.
 We are certainly not the first to make this observation.

 However, this is not a good, long-term solution.
 With the move away from fossil fuels to power our vehicles and continued improvement in fuel efficiency, other sources of funding for the HTF need to be found.

 Alternative Sources of Funds for the HTF

 All states have their own per gallon fuel (excise) tax.
 These taxes range from $0.04 per gallon (Florida) to $0.576 per gallon (Pennsylvania).
 Most states impose additional fees, some of which show up in the price per gallon of fuel.
-Total per gallon tax on fuel by states range from $0.0895 (Alaska) to $0.752 per gallon (Pennsylvania).
+The total per gallon tax on fuel by states ranges from $0.0895 (Alaska) to $0.752 per gallon (Pennsylvania).
 Since some states impose a sales tax based on the price per gallon, individual state per gallon taxes frequently change for those states.